IgniteUI/igniteui-docfx/en/components/accordion.md

 The Angular Accordion Component enables the user to navigate among multiple collapsing panels displayed in a single container.
 The accordion offers keyboard navigation and API to control the underlying panels' expansion state.
 ## Angular Accordion Example
-In this basic Angular Accordion example, you can see how to define an igx-accrodion and its  [IgxExpansionPanels]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html).
+In this basic Angular Accordion example, you can see how to define an igx-accrodion and its [expansion panels]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html).
 The sample also demonstrates the two types of expansion behavior.
 The switch button toggles the [singleBranchExpand]({environment:angularApiUrl}/classes/igxaccordioncomponent.html#singleBranchExpand) option to either set single or multiple branches to be expanded at a time.

 <code-view style="height:550px"
            data-demos-base-url="{environment:demosBaseUrl}"